MILL-LX/telejuke/README.md

 Use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to create the OS image for your Pi.

-This project has been developed on a Raspberry Pi 4 running *Bullseye Desktop 32-bit* with SSH enabled.
+This project has been developed on a Raspberry Pi 4 running Bookwork Desktop 64-bit* with SSH enabled.

 Drop your public SSH key in ```~/.ssh/authorized_keys``` if you like.
 Installing the public key will make your life easier if you like to use the VSCode Remote SSH plugin to develop directly on the Pi.